 What We Do

-We develop ecDNA-directed therapies (ecDTx) intended to transform the lives of patients with aggressive gene amplified cancers.
+We develop ecDNA-directed therapies (ecDTx) intended to improve and extend the lives of patients with oncogene amplified cancers.

 Our Pipeline